Suresh045/Age-Calculator-Web-Application/README.md

 JavaScript: Powers the age calculation functionality and interactivity of the application.

 ## THE APP
-I can also create the Age calculator web application into the Android Application
+I can also create the Age calculator web application into the Android Application(AGE-CALC.APK) file download and use on it.

 ## How to Contribute